Shaifalim02/What-Happens-When-You-Sign-Into-Outlook-Microsoft-365-Desktop-App-/README.md

 💡 **Tech Tip:**
 If you’re facing Outlook performance issues or mailbox corruption, checking the **OST file health or size** is a good place to start.

+---

+### 🙌 Author

+Shaifali Shaifali
+- 🔗 Sharing labs and real-world IT demos.
+- 📍 Connect with me on [LinkedIn](https://www.linkedin.com/in/shaifali-shaifali/) | More labs on [GitHub](https://github.com/Shaifalim02)

+---